steffenreimann/easy-nodejs-app-settings/README.md

 	var DataStore = new fm.File({
 		appname: 'YOUR-APP-NAME', // required
 		file: 'DataStore.json', // required
-		data: {}, // Optional, If you set Data and File has allready data it will not be overwritten
+		data: {}, // Optional, Set Data on Init only if the file is newly created or overwriteOnInit is true
+		overwriteOnInit: true, // Optional, Set true if you want to overwrite the file on init.
+Attention the whole file will be overwritten!
 		interval: 5000, // Optional, if not set the interval no File watcher will be created
 		doLogging: false // Optional
 	})